 When it comes to acquisitions, partnering with other sponsors on deals is a great way to gain real experience and quickly build a reputation for your firm to grow and scale accordingly.

-Finally, investors should be utilizing technology to automate day to day processes and free up time; Mailchimp is a cheap and useful tool for investor relations communications, HubSpot is a free CRM database that can help you stay in touch with investors, and AirTable is great for company project management and assignment tracking.
+Finally, investors should be utilizing technology to automate day to day processes and free up time; email tools like Mailchimp are cheap and useful for investor relations communications, there are many options for free CRM databases that can help you stay in keep track of your investors, and we specifically use AirTable for company project management and assignment tracking.

 If you are interested in learning more about passively investing in apartment buildings, click here to schedule a call with Ellie Perlman.